History of Nate Bargatze in Timeline

 In 2011, Nate Bargatze released his first 30-minute special as part of an episode of Comedy Central Presents.

-2012: Move to Los Angeles and Album Release
+2012: Moved to Los Angeles and released comedy album

-In 2012, Nate Bargatze moved to Los Angeles and released his first comedy album, Yelled At By A Clown.
+In 2012, Nate Bargatze moved to Los Angeles.
+He also released his first comedy album, Yelled At By A Clown, which reached No. 2 on the Billboard Top Ten Comedy Charts.
+He also appeared on the WTF with Marc Maron podcast.

-2013: Appearance on Late Night with Jimmy Fallon
+2013: Appeared on Late Night with Jimmy Fallon

-In 2013, Nate Bargatze appeared on Late Night with Jimmy Fallon and was part of Jimmy Fallon's Clean Cut Comedy Tour.
+In 2013, Nate Bargatze was booked on Late Night with Jimmy Fallon and participated in Jimmy Fallon's Clean Cut Comedy Tour.

-In 2014, Nate Bargatze developed a deal with NBC Universal for a sitcom based on his life, which was later scrapped.
-He also auditioned for The Daily Show, but Jordan Klepper was hired instead.
+In 2014, Nate Bargatze developed a deal with NBC Universal to create a sitcom based on his life, with Jimmy Fallon as producer, but NBC scrapped the project.
+He also auditioned for The Daily Show.

 In 2015, Nate Bargatze released his first hour-long special, Full Time Magic, by Comedy Central.
 The album version reached No. 1 on the Billboard Top Ten Comedy Charts.

-In 2017, Nate Bargatze was featured in the first episode of Netflix's The Standups, which he credited with significantly increasing attendance at his gigs.
+In 2017, Nate Bargatze was featured in the first episode of Netflix's The Standups, which he said "changed everything" for his career.

 Loading Video...